mean00/arduino-cmake/README.rst

-This is in progress work to use the *VERY* nice arduino-cmake project with other boards supported by arduino.
-In particular stm32 ones.
+This is an experimental extension of arduino-cmake to support the STM32 boards PLEASE USE THE develop BRANCH, more or less in sync with arduino-cmake develop branch